Gender inequality in Manchester challenged with the launch of new scorecard

 The GM4Women2028 group will launch the "Pankhurst Fawcett Scorecard", which is designed to evaluate the current state of affairs for women, while helping to identify the scale and type of change needed to overcome gender inequality in the region.
 It will be used to conduct annual reviews of gender equality data with the goal of achieving equality across all areas by 2028 - the centenary of equal franchise.

-The scorecard, which is named after Emmeline Pankhurst and Millicent Fawcett, two iconic figures in the campaign for women’s suffrage, will be launched at midday on Wednesday, February 6, at Manchester’s Chamber of Commerce.
+The scorecard, which is named after Emmeline Pankhurst and Millicent Fawcett, two iconic figures in the campaign for women’s suffrage, was launched at midday on Wednesday, February 6, at Manchester’s Chamber of Commerce.

 The group, which is made up of like-minded women and key organisations including Manchester Met and the Chamber of Commerce, is a coalition dedicated to advancing the gender equality agenda across Greater Manchester, a region that has long flown the flag for women’s rights.